-During afternoon surgery, a message came through from reception: A rabbit was on the way in as an emergency.
-The rabbit was in a bad way, having seizures.
+During afternoon surgery, a message came through from reception: A pet rabbit was on the way in as an emergency.
+The rabbit was having seizures.

 The Rabbit’s Best Friend

-Sadly, it was too late to do anything but save the rabbit further suffering.
 He had an advanced infection with secondary pneumonia.
-This poor bunny was past the point of no return, and the kindest thing was to end his suffering.
+Sadly, this poor bunny was past the point of no return, and the kindest thing was to end his suffering through euthanasia.

 Pasteurella in Rabbits

-Pasteurella is very common in rabbits.
 It’s a bacteria that many kits pick up from their mother at birth.
-It’s one of those things that can live peaceably with the rabbit.
-When the host rabbit has a strong immune system, the Pasteurella doesn’t make them sick.
+It’s one of those things that can live peaceably with the rabbit:

 The resulting infection, if running unchecked, can spread through all the body systems and eventually cause death.

 Symptoms of Pasteurella in Rabbits

 One of the commonest signs of Pasteurella in rabbits is the snuffles.

 Pasteurella’s preferred site is the nose and nasal sinuses, resulting in sneezing and white discharge from the nose.